Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Theory

+where $\gamma=2\pi(700\,\text{kHz/G})$ is the gyromagnetic ratio, and the unit vector combination $(\hat{x}\cos\eta+\hat{y}\sin\eta)$ specifies the transverse field orientation.
+Using a circularly polarized pump beam resonant with the atomic D1 line and aligned with the tuning field, a net atomic polarization is created along the tuning field.
+The RF fields tip some of the polarization into the transverse plane, which then precess around the tuning field.
+The magnetometer signal is directly proportional to the atomic polarization along the probe beams $P_x$:\cite{Alem2011}

+and phase-sensitive detection, enables the spectrometer to resolve the sinusoidal phase.
+In this expression, both the quantity in square brakets and the phase shift $\Delta\omega t$ depend on the off-resonance of the excitation frequency from the Larmor frequency

-Therefore all three components of the magnetic field vector are required to find $\hat{r}$.
-If the timing of the dipole is known, as would be the case with many techniques in which excitation drives a response, the three components can be found with two consecutive measurements by a single magnetometer, with a $90^\circ$ rotation done between measurements.
-For example, in our experiment we first took a measurement with the pump beam along $z$, so that $B_x$ and $B_y$ are measured, and then afterwards with the pump beam along $x$, so that $B_y$ and $B_z$ are measured.
-Simultaneous measurements with different sensors would be necessary to find all three components for arbitrary timing.
-Once the vector directions, Eqs.~\ref{eq:vector_components}, \ref{eq:phi}, and \ref{eq:theta_expression}, from two separations positions are known, the dipole displacement $\vec{d}$ can be determined based on the intersection of lines extending along their direction vectors, $\hat{n}_1$ and $\hat{n}_2$.
-Figure~\ref{fig:Dipole_Position} represents the vectorial schematic of the dipole, with respect to the two positions of measurement, $\mathrm S_1$ and $\mathrm S_2$.
+where $B_0$ is the static magnetic field at the sensor.
+Such resonance effects are corrected using a calibration signal, for by the parameter defining orientation, $\eta$, to be determined.
+Once $\eta$ is known, $B_x$ can be distinguished from $B_y$.
+The sensor is then rotated so that the pump beam lies along $x$, enabling measurement of $B_y$ and $B_z$.
+For arbitrary timing, simultaneous measurements with multiple sensors would be required to capture all three components.Furthermore,the technique exploits the RF atomic magnetometer’s sensitivity to signals in a 2D plane orthogonal to the tuning field.
+Transverse RF fields generate the signal by tipping the net magnetization of optically pumped atoms out of alignment with the static field.
+Upon the vector directions, Eqs.~\ref{eq:vector_components}, \ref{eq:phi}, and \ref{eq:theta_expression}, from two separation positions are known, the dipole displacement $\vec{d}$ can be determined based on the intersection of lines extending along their direction vectors, $\hat{n}_1$ and $\hat{n}_2$.
+Figure~\ref{fig:Dipole_Position} represents the vectorial schematic of the dipole, with respect to the two positions of measurement $\mathrm S_1$ and $\mathrm S_2$.
 The displacement between the two sensors is denoted as $\bigtriangleup\hat{x}$, and the displacements between the sensor positions and the dipole are defined as $\vec{V_1}$, and $\vec{V_2}$, respectively.

 As can be seen in Fig.~\ref{fig:Dipole_Position}, $\vec{d}$ can be written as:

 and

 Therefore, $\bigtriangleup$ can be expressed in terms of the magnitudes of $V_{1}$ and $V_{2}$ :